 Named the Best Private Online College by Intelligent.com

-As baby boomers begin to retire, organizations are actively seeking individuals with the skills to lead at the middle, senior and executive management levels.
-With a valuable combination of strategic leadership skills, subject matter expertise and the critical soft-skills, graduates of Champlain's master's in leadership program will be prepared to step into leadership roles in organizations of all sizes, across all sectors.
+As baby boomers begin to retire, organizations are actively seeking individuals with the skills to lead at the middle, senior, and executive management levels.
+With a valuable combination of strategic leadership skills, subject matter expertise, and critical soft skills, graduates of Champlain's master's in leadership program will be prepared to step into leadership roles in organizations of all sizes, across all sectors.

-Master's degrees are in high demand in the business world, and employment in master’s-level occupations is projected to grow by almost 17 percent from 2016 to 2026.
-A master's degree also pays off: the median salary for professionals with a master's degree is $72,800+.*
+Master's degrees are in high demand and employment in master’s-level occupations is projected to grow by 15% from 2019 to 2029.
+A master's degree also pays off: the median salary for professionals with a master's degree is $78,210.*

 - C-Level Executive